GeoscienceAustralia/dea-knowledge-hub/docs/data/old-version/dea-surface-reflectance-median-absolute-deviation-landsat-2.1.0/_details.md

 This product gives information about:

-* variance and change, so it can be used in machine learning for change detection
+* Variance and change, so it can be used in machine learning for change detection

-* land cover mapping
+* Land cover mapping

-* environmental monitoring
+* Environmental monitoring

 ## Technical information